 As the years have gone by, this craft is now more of an art and reproductions of the stonework seen in the temples of Odisha are both decorative as well as utilitarian pieces.
 The artists of today work with the traditional tools of chisel and hammer and adopt the age-old doctrines laid down in the Hindu texts to recreate these masterpieces.

-The artists work with both hard and soft stone but prefer the soft stone as they can use their simple tools.
+The artisans work with both hard and soft stone but prefer the soft stone as they can use their simple tools.
 Red sandstone, Makrana marble, Khondalite (called Sahana Pathara locally), black granite (called Muguni Pathara), Serpentinite, white soapstone (called Khadi Pathara or soft stone locally) and Kochila Pathara (that is Greenschist or greenstone deriving its name from the abundance of green chlorite, serpentine and others) are the most commonly used stones.

 The stone is cut according to the design planned using a saw and chisel.
 The side of the cut stone is smoothened using a local tool.
 A basic design is traced on the stone and shaped using a chisel.
 Hammers and chisels of various sizes and types are then used to make a deeper impression on the stone.
 All the surfaces are meticulously finished and sandpapered.